modin-project/unidist/docs/using_unidist/index.rst

 Using Unidist
 '''''''''''''

-This page contains information on how to run unidist on different execution backends.
+This page contains information on how to choose a concrete execution backend and run unidist with it.

 - :doc:`Unidist on Ray <unidist_on_ray>`
 - :doc:`Unidist on MPI <unidist_on_mpi>`